lkilcommons/geospacepy-lite/docs/source/index.rst

   * ISO 6709 (negative longitude means west longitude)

-- Times are assumed to be Universal Time
+- Times are assumed to be Universal Time (no timezones)

+- Preferred time representation is julian date (use special_datetime to convert)

 - SI units for physical quantities (e.g. earth radius is in meters)